vityah1/BootCampTasks/README.md

 # BootCampTasks
 BootCamp tasks

-task:
+Task #1:

 There is string s = "string".
 Write the code that reverses string, i.e. returns "gnirts"

-result:
+Result:

 task1.py

+Task #2:

-task: What is the purpose of decorators?
+What is the purpose of decorators?
 Write decorator that measures function execution time and print it to output console.

-result:
+Result:

 task2.py

-task:
+Task3:

 Create micro library that allows users to work with notes about books authors.
 Note should contain author_name, note, rating (rating - is 0 - 1 rating of the author) Micro lib should contain the next funcitonality:
 Read notes from file
 Add notes to file